coinbase/cdp-agentkit/CONTRIBUTING-PYTHON.md

 ### Crafting a good description prompt

 The description prompt is used by the LLM to understand when and how to use the action.
 It's important to be as specific as possible in describing the inputs and outputs of the action and include examples.
-Take the Deploy NFT prompt for example:
+Take the Mint NFT prompt for example:

 ```python
 @create_action(